 What is the Mount of Transfiguration in the Bible?

-Starting in the 4th century, Christians began to make pilgrimages and services on this site, identifying a stone here as the site of the great event: the Transfiguration.
-The place is also particularly important for the Jews, because Moses blessed it, saying: For Zebulun said: Rejoice, Zebulun, in your ways, and you, Issachar, in your tents.
-And they shall call the people to the mountain, and there they shall slaughter the lawful sacrifices: for they shall feed upon the riches of the sea, and the treasures hidden in the sand.
+Starting in the 4th century, Christians began to make pilgrimages and services on this site, identifying a stone as the site of the great event: the Transfiguration.
+The place is also significant for the Jews because Moses blessed it: For Zebulun said: Rejoice, Zebulun, in your ways, and you, Issachar, in your tents.
+And they shall call the people to the mountain, and there they shall slaughter the lawful sacrifices: for they shall feed upon the riches of the sea and the treasures hidden in the sand.

 The Mount of Transfiguration in the Bible is the place where Jesus changed His appearance.
 And also where the battle between Barak and Jabin, mentioned in the Old Testament, took place.
 On Mount Tabor, the men of Zebulun and Issachar, led by Barak and Deborah, gathered to attack Sisera’s hostiles.